adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Evaluate

 `evaluate()` is a function that runs the local machine learning evaluation.
-It expects to return `EvaluateRes` object.
-In this case we call our `runMLTask()` function and add `.test` as its arguments and convert the result as `EvaluateRes`.
+It expects to return the `EvaluateRes` object.
+In this case, we call our `runMLTask()` function, add `.test` as its argument, and convert the result to `EvaluateRes`.

 ```swift
 public func evaluate(ins: EvaluateIns) -> EvaluateRes {